memodesen/OnlineGymTraining/README.md

 # Online-Gym-Training-Website

-React,JavaScript based Online Gym Training website is a website that includes HTML, CSS, JavaScript and React codes.
+React, JavaScript based Online Gym Training website is a website that includes HTML, CSS, JavaScript and React codes.

  The reason I created this Online Gym Training website was my desire to bring the product we will create in the Software Engineering course to real life.
 In doing so, I would be involved in my course and at the same time expand my software knowledge.Here, I expanded my JavaScript knowledge a lot more and had a new experience in React, which I just learned.